-Antas is a black seeded Sub Clover, belonging to the Trifolium subterranean ssp. brachycalycinum family.
+Antas is a black seeded Sub clover, belonging to the Trifolium subterranean ssp. brachycalycinum family.
 It was derived from elite Sardinian germplasm and therefore is well-suited to Mediterranean and temperate climates.
 Antas demonstrates a prostrate to semi erect growth habit and persists well on various soil types.
 It has mid to late season maturity and is suited to medium to high rainfall environments, with a growing season of 7 months.
 Antas has been developed as a superior alternative to Clare with improved hard seed levels and excellent herbage production.
 These attributes combine to make Antas suited to either permanent pasture or medium term cropping rotations.
 Antas will also provide the benefits of soil nitrogen as well as providing an effective disease break.

 - Amazing seedling vigour and winter growth gives Antas excellent production throughout the year and makes it an ideal choice for grazing

 Antas has demonstrated moderate resistance to Pythium (Pythium spp.) and Fusarium (Fusarium spp.).
 It has proven to be slightly susceptible to Clover Scorch (Kabatiella caulivora).